Tobias-DG3YEV/serpent-cypher/README.md

 	4. The user provided password that must be entered manually wich each en/decrpyt.
 It is never stored anywhere on the computer.

-	If only one of the above parameters differ between encryption and decryption function only 1 bit, the encrypted data cannot be decrypted.
+	If only one of the above parameters differ between encryption and decryption function by even only 1 bit, the encrypted data cannot be decrypted.

-	The current SBox and Key are default values and shall not be used for any encryption.
+	The current SBox and Key are default values and shall changed and shall not be used for any real life encryption.